 The noughties brought us 3G.
 This ushered in the era of video calling and mobile data.
 With 3G, the app revolution began.
 Users were able to browse the internet on their phones and handle multiple phone apps which connected to the internet directly.

-4G improved this, with faster performance for all those activities.
+4G improved this, with a faster performance for all those activities.
 Phones were designed to support mobile internet and higher speeds for activities such as video streaming and gaming.

 Now, networks are changing again, and 5G is set to land in the UK very soon.